Program Revitalization/Discontinuance Process document

-This is a draft of the Program Revitalization/Discontinuance Process document.
+This is the Program Revitalization/Discontinuance Process document.
 You can download the file to read it, or read the text below.
 There is also a place at the bottom to make comments.
 We will be voting on this document at our September 18th Faculty Senate meeting.

 downloadable version: Program Revitalization-Discontinuance_Final (complete)